Sensory garden

 The plants and structures have been selected for their different colours, scents, textures, shapes, movement and patterns.

-Watch this video to see how our sensory garden came to life, and how it's helped Jim, one of our customers who lives with dementia.
-Jim has become a key volunteer of the gardening committee, helping oversee the upkeep of our garden.
+Take a look at this video to see how our sensory garden came to life, and how it's helped Jim, one of our customers, who lives with dementia.
+Jim is a key volunteer of the gardening committee, helping oversee the upkeep of our garden.

 Dedications in our garden